East Coast Trail Deadman's Bay Path : St. John's to Blackhead

-Fort Amherst wooden sign East Coast Trail.Wooden East Coast Trail sign on rock hill.
+Fort Amherst East Coast Trail sign for Deadman's Path.Wooden East Coast Trail sign on rock hill.

 Too soon we reached Ft.
 Amherst and its lighthouse.
 The approach road was so narrow we worried that our taxi driver would not be able to get back out, but he assured us that he had done so before.
 He also offered us a piece of advice “to watch the winds and stay safe” - sage commentary.
 He too wished us luck, and we trekked the remaining few meters to the base of the hillside where we found the sign for Deadmans Bay Path as well as a metal sign for the Great Trail / Trans Canada Trail.